Co-Chairs

 Rui completed his PhD in sleep psychology and sport from Loughborough University, in 2022.
 Rui was awarded a doctoral studentship in 2018 and undertook his PhD at the School of Sport, Exercise and Health Sciences.
 Rui's doctoral work characterised the sleep of elite athletes and addressed the relationship between daytime napping and insomnia.

-Peter TO
+Peter To

 Peter TO, who has been awarded the Chancellor’s International Scholarship, is a Ph.D. student in Psychology at the University of Warwick under the supervision of Prof. Nicole Tang and Dr. Mark Elliott.
 Previously, he completed his bachelor’s degree in Counselling & Psychology with a first-class honour at Hong Kong Shue Yan University.